 2. Maintaining the adangals/pahanis online, with real-time data updation for every cropping season, with the use of mobile phone applications by VROs.

-3. Enabling the public to print any record they require, through internet, by incorporating appropriate authenticating mechanisms such as bar codes etc.
+3. Enabling the public to print any record they require, through internet, by incorporating appropriate authenticating mechanisms such as bar codes etc.4.
+Linking up the already computerised database of registration department with the database of revenue accounts with the revenue department, enabling real-time updation of all sales in revenue records.

 ReplyDelete